Chair of Theater and Dance, Professor

 Cláudia Tatinge Nascimento is an artist-scholar with a particular interest in experimental performance.
-The author of Crossing Cultural Borders Through the Actor’s Work: Foreign Bodies of Knowledge (Routledge, 2008), her current scholarly project examines the performances of Brazil’s postdictatorship generation.
-Tatinge Nascimento is on the editorial boards of Latin American Theatre Review, Theater Research International, and Pitágoras, 500, and her articles appear internationally in journals such as A[l]berto and Folhetim (Brazil), Biblioteca Teatrale (Italy), Didaskalia (Poland), Studia Dramatica (Romania), and TDR and Theatre Research International (United States).
-She is the guest editor of special issues on contemporary Brazilian theater in prestigious scholarly periodicals such as Theater—Yale’s Journal of Criticism, Plays, and Reportage and Theatre Research International.
+The author of After the Long Silence: The Theater of Brazil’s Post-Dictatorship Generation (Routledge, 2019) and Crossing Cultural Borders Through the Actor’s Work: Foreign Bodies of Knowledge (Routledge, 2008), her articles appear internationally in theater and performance studies anthologies, as well as in journals such as A[l]berto and Folhetim (Brazil), Biblioteca Teatrale (Italy), Didaskalia (Poland), Studia Dramatica (Romania), and TDR and Theatre Research International (United States).
+Tatinge Nascimento is on the editorial boards of Kotter Editorial, Latin American Theatre Review, and Pitágoras 500, and is the guest editor of special issues on contemporary Brazilian theater in prestigious scholarly periodicals such as Theater—Yale’s Journal of Criticism, Plays, and Reportage and Theatre Research International.
 Tatinge Nascimento began a professional stage career while living in Rio de Janeiro, Brazil.
 In the United States, she performed with Cleveland’s New World Performance Laboratory in Europe, North and South America, and participated in Jerzy Grotowski’s final Objective Drama Session at the UC-Irvine.
 As a director, she received a Consulate General of Brazil in New York Arts Grant to stage Pornographic Angel, her published adaptation of Nelson Rodrigues’ short stories at The Ohio Theater.
-In recent years, Tatinge Nascimento was a fellow at Trinity College Dublin’s Long Room Hub Arts and Humanities Research, Wesleyan University’s Center for the Humanities, and Freie Universität-Berlin’s “Interweaving Performance Cultures” International Research Center, as well as a scholar with the Workcenter of Jerzy Grotowski and Thomas Richards during “Tracing Roads Across.”
+In recent years, Tatinge Nascimento was a fellow with the Mellon Foundation’s Renewed Purpose/Macalester College’s Institute for Global Citizenship, and at Trinity College Dublin’s Long Room Hub Arts and Humanities Research, Wesleyan University’s Center for the Humanities, and Freie Universität-Berlin’s “Interweaving Performance Cultures” International Research Center.
+In 2019, she chaired the American Society for Theater Research’s (ASTR) Barnard Hewitt Prize for Outstanding Research in Theatre History.
 Tatinge Nascimento holds an Acting Conservatory Degree from Casa das Artes de Laranjeiras and a Ph.D. in Theatre and Drama from the University of Wisconsin-Madison.

 Areas of Teaching Expertise